-When you find yourself facing the IRS due to tax debt, you can become overwhelmed.
-The path you need to take to resolve a controversy that arises over tax debt can be unclear to the untrained eye.
+When you find yourself facing the IRS due to back taxes, you can become overwhelmed.
+The path you need to take to resolve a controversy that arises over back taxes can be unclear to the untrained eye.
 Here at Solvable, we recommend that you research the circumstances you are suffering and consider seeking out the help of a tax professional.

-The IRS is capable of taking drastic measures to ensure that you pay your tax debt in full, such as tax levies.
-Filing your returns on time and paying any debt in full will help you avoid the unpleasant processes of the IRS.
+The IRS is capable of taking drastic measures to ensure that you pay your back taxes in full, such as tax levies.
+Filing your returns on time and paying any back taxes in full will help you avoid the unpleasant processes of the IRS.
 Let’s discuss what a tax levy is and how to obtain an IRS tax levy release should you experience this firsthand.

 If a levy such as the ones included in the exemptions listed above is issued, the IRS will send you a detailed letter explaining the seizure and the rights you have to appeal once the levy has been issued.
 The IRS only communicates through the US Postal Service.
 So you may want to keep a check on your mail while having issues with the IRS.